4th ANNUAL SCIENTIFIC

 -

-In-Person Registration: $100
+In-Person Registration: CLOSED

-Your $100 in-person registration fee covers your entire family attending in person under one order.
+Your in-person registration fee covers your entire family attending in person under one order.
 Registration includes full access to all sessions, networking opportunities with researchers and families, and on-site materials.

 In-person registration is open to all individuals wishing to attend the Symposium in Boston.
 This includes families of patients with childhood-onset SPG4 who are interested in SP-CERN assessment and enrollment, as well as anyone affiliated with SPG4 who would like to learn more.